Information about COVID-19

 • Carefully washing and sanitizing your hands before (and after) using all common areas

 • Do not touch your eyes, nose, and mouth with unwashed hands

-Beach Volleyball: Can be used with members of your household or cohort family
+Beach Volleyball: Can be used with members of your household

 - bring your own equipment (i.e. volleyball, basketball, racquets, balls)

 - come back another time if the court is busy